Best Of

 - It will attract the absolute target audience.

-- The use of emoticons works in creating a light environment and makes the survey form look like a fun thing to do.
+- Using emoticons in the questionnaire introduction works in creating a light environment and makes the survey form look like a fun thing to do.

 - It reflects the personal and fun relationship between the customer and the company.